michellevit/Favicon-Converter/README.txt

 ----------
 Table of Contents:
-1. Project Description2
+1. Project Description
 2. Dependencies
 3. Setup
 4. How to Run The Converter
-3. Credits
+5. Credits

 ----------